WebDevJudge: Evaluating (M)LLMs as Critiques for Web Development Quality: Experimental Details

 \subsection{Evaluation Protocols and Metrics}

 \paragraph{Likert Scale} Motivated by the work of \citet{bian2025dontknowclickautomatedgui}, we designed a multi-level Likert scale for evaluating web development tasks.
 The scale is based on the international standard for software quality assessment~\citep{isoiecieee2022} and has been specifically adapted for our dataset.
-The details of the Likert scale are shown below:
+The details of the Likert scale are shown in ``Dimensions of the Likert Scale''.

 In selecting these dimensions, we considered the typical workflow of human evaluators in web testing.
 Given that the tasks in our dataset are primarily front-end focused, and acknowledging the current limitations of generative models in producing efficient, full-stack solutions, we have concentrated on fundamental aspects of web development, omitting higher-level criteria such as backend performance and efficiency.